Phoenix Contact: Two vulnerabilities in the jq JSON processor utilized by FL MGUARD 110x devices

 - Valid administrative credentials for the FL MGUARD device

-- Ability to upload or modify configuration files
+- Ability to provide crafted JSON configuration input

 Exploitability